casangi/casadocs/docs/tasks/task_feather2.rst

    interferometric images after they have been separately made.
    The algorithm converts each image to the gridded visibility plane, combines them, and reconverts them into a combined image.
-Each image must include a well-defined beam shape (clean beam) in order for feathering to work well; these could be a 'clean beam' for interferometric images, and a 'primary-beam' for a single-dish image.
+Each image must include a beam shape in its metadata in order for;
+   these could be a 'clean beam' for interferometric images, and a 'primary-beam' for a single-dish image.
 Images (both single dish and interferometer) with multiple (per-plane) beams are supported.
    The two images must have the same flux density normalization scale.

    Currently, the following constraints are imposed on the two input
    images: